Toenail Fungus (Onychomycosis)

 To help to prevent toenail fungus:

 Treatment may begin with your doctor removing as much of the infected nail as possible.
 This can be done by trimming the nail with clippers or filing it down.

 If the infection is mild and limited to a small area of your nail, your doctor can prescribe a topical antifungal agent in the form of a cream, solution or medicated nail polish.

 If the infection is in a wider area of your nail, or several nails, a topical agent alone is less likely to be effective.
 So, your doctor may prescribe an oral antifungal medication.
-Examples include itraconazole (Sporanox) and terbinafine (Lamisil).
-Both drugs occasionally cause troublesome side effects.
-Itraconazole can produce serious drug interactions.
+Most commonly doctors prescribe terbinafine (Lamisil) first.
+A commonly used alternative is itraconazole (Sporanox), but it can cause serious drug interactions.

 In very severe cases, when toenail fungus is resistant to treatment, it may be necessary to remove the entire nail surgically.

 When To Call a Professional

 You don't need to call your doctor unless you have pain or difficulty walking.
 You can show your doctor your toenails at your next office visit or schedule an appointment if you want to discuss treatment with a prescription medication.